liourej/CodeDroneDIY/README.md

 => HighPassFilterCoeff = timeConstant / (dt + timeConstant)
 ```

 Time constant in this project is set to 5 milliseconds.
 It implies a coefficient "HighPassFilterCoeff" of 0.9995 for a loop time of 2.49 ms.

 **Note:** More efficient filters like the Kalman one are used in UAV, but they are more complicated to understand, and we want a very simple DIY software!

 ### 4.2 Stabilization

-It is a position control loop.
+Angles computed by complementary filter, and speed angles data are used by the position control loop.
 The pilot controls each attitude angle.
-If transmitter sticks are
-centered, command is 0°, and UAV automatically goes back to horizontal.
+If transmitter sticks are centered, command is 0°, and UAV automatically goes back to horizontal.

 It consists in a speed control loop inside a position control loop.